fed135/cryptostache/README.md

 # cryptostache

-A short 2-sided encryption script that can turn your strings/ product keys into mustache-shaped bar codes!
+A script that can turn your hashes into mustache-shaped bar codes!

 ## Installation